T3gu1a/D-algebraic-functions/README.md

 # D-algebraic functions in Maple

 **NLDE** (NonLinear algebra and Differential Equations) is a [Maple](https://www.maplesoft.com/) package to work with D-algebraic functions.
 These are functions that satisfy algebraic differential equations (ADEs), i.e., differential equations that are polynomial in the independent variable and derivatives of the dependent variables.
-The package provide
+The package provides:

 - **unaryDalg**: for computing ADEs for rational expressions of a single D-algebraic function using elimination with Groebner bases.
 - **arithmeticDalg**: for computing ADEs for rational expressions of D-algebraic functions using elimination with Groebner bases.